112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 France is not deforested because for centuries the Frenc h have been careful to re-plant the trees they' ve cut down .
-And so the rivers of France run deep all year round, an d the French soil is cool and moist, and wooden shoes com e in mighty handy .
+And so the rivers of France run deep all year round, and the French soil is cool and moist, and wooden shoes com e in mighty handy .
 The Frencilfarmer finds them mor e practical than leather-shoes .